Teuton Systems PC

 Windows 10 has come to an end - Linux is the alternative

-With Windows 10 support ending and Windows 11”s even more invasive behaviour and hardware requirements excluding many older computers, interest in Linux has increased significantly.
-Linux works great on older hardware and KDE Plasma is surprisingly resource efficient despite its feature set.
-A computer that is ”too old" for Windows 11 can be given a new lease of life with Linux - without compromising on performance or security.
+With Windows 10 support having ended and Windows 11"s even more invasive behaviour and hardware requirements excluding many older computers, interest in Linux has increased significantly.
+Linux works excellently on older hardware and KDE Plasma is surprisingly resource-efficient despite its range of features.
+A computer that is "too old" for Windows 11 can be given new life with Linux – without compromising on either performance or security.